 They are plentiful, but they also tend to depict people that are white, thin, heteronormative, and able-bodied.
 This is changing!
-Pexels, in particular, revised their search algorithm last summer to feature people that LGBTQ+ without having to add additional search words.
+Pexels, in particular, revised their search algorithm recently to feature people that LGBTQ+ without having to add additional search words.
 This is great!
 But it still doesn’t go far enough.

 The stock photos you use in your learning projects and your marketing materials should reflect all of your audience.
 Besides being the right thing to do, there’s a study that shows that the more people see faces belonging to other races, the more they like people of those other races (Zebrowitz, White, & Wieneke, 2009).

 This is the Mere Exposure effect.
 The more a person hears or sees something in particular that’s unfamiliar, the more they grow to like that thing.